Article Citation: Yan-Haw Chen, and Chien-Hsing Huang. (2020).

 Journal of Engineering Technologies and Management Research, 7(6), 141-151. https://doi.org/10.29121/ijetmr.v7.i6.2020.712 Published Date: 27 June 2020 Keywords: Elliptic Curve Encryption Finte Field Horner Rule Dynamic Lookup Table Multiplication An efficient method to compute the finite field multiplication for Elliptic Curve point multiplication at high speed encryption of the message is presented.
 The methods of the operations are based on dynamic lookup table and modified Horner rule method.
 The modified Horner rule method is not only to finite field operations but also to Elliptic curve scalar multiplication in the encryption and decryption.
 By comparison with using Russian Peasant method and in the new proposed method, one of the advantages of utilizing the proposed algorithm is that in the Elliptic Curve point addition are reduced by a factor of three in GF (2163).
 Therefore, using the Algorithm 1 running on Intel CPU, computation cost of the multiplication method is above 70% faster than using standard multiplication by Russian Peasant method.
 Ultimately, the proposed Algorithm 1 for evaluating multiplication can be made regular, simple and suitable for software implementations.

 1. INTRODUCTIONIn theory, a finite field is an algebraic structure with established operations for addition, subtraction, multiplication, and division by satisfying an Abelian group.
 These operations have following four properties closure, associativity, commutativity, and having an inverse element.
 Galois Fields GF(2m) have a wide variety of applications utilized in the cryptographic standards of ANSI and error correction code (Chen authors, 2016).
 The industry uses Elliptic curve groups over the large finite fields of GF(2m) and GF(p), Koblitz EC groups in GF(2m) (Koblitz, 1987) faster than GF(p).
 The operation modulo is using binary irreducible polynomial in finite field (Scott, 2007; Hasan authors, 1992) that is suitable for resource-constrained systems, such as cellphone, networked wireless sensors, and smart cards.
 The most efficient and secure cryptographic system in use today is known as elliptic curve cryptography (ECC) and is based on the concept of elliptic curves built over Galois fields (Savas & Ko_c, 2010).
 NIST recommended curves: Koblitz GF(2m), where m is 163, 233, 283, 409, and 571.
 Elliptic curves are a type of cubic equation of the form y2=x3+ax+b, where a and b represent coefficients.
 When elliptic curves are operation in Galois Field, the points on the curve can be form an Abelian group making it operations to addition of two points on the curve, or the point doubling.
 ECC encryption and decryption data in Galois Field that is popular the form y2+xy=x3+ax2+b, where a and b represent coefficients.
 The operation on elliptic curves is scalar multiplication (Ansari & Hasan, 2011) which refers to multiplying a Point P by an integer k, resulting in the Point k*P scalar multiplication not only dominates the execution time of ECC algorithms, but it is also essential to the security in systems.
 In GF(2m), the addition and the subtraction are the same XOR instruction in the processor.
 However, both multiplication and inversion operations are complicate in cryptographic systems; they are due to finite field of size m (Kobayashi & Takagi, 2008; Jing authors, 2006; Luo authors, 2012; Wang authors, 1983; Mahboob & Ikram, 2005; Brwon, 1971).
 The multiplication and inverse are required while using the Diffie-Hellman key exchange protocol on an elliptic curve (Dong & Li, 2008), as specified in ANSI X9.62 is required many multiplications and inverses.
 Therefore, to develop efficient arithmetic operations have high-speed computation that needs for using available technologies.
 In the past, the multiplication algorithm can be used to look-up tables, which have proposed in (Mahboob & Ikram, 2005).
 The lookup table method is pre-compute to reduce the number of operations required during the computation through the pre-computation and to reduce the effective computation time for multiplication by suitable width of the registers of the processor to achieve higher computation speed.
 The new algorithm has two properties: First, it utilizes the dynamic lookup table by precomputing input data and save memory.
 Second, it uses modified Horner rule for iteration loop and can determine the table entries quickly.
 The operation of inverse usually utilizes the polynomial modular mathematic called Euclidean algorithm (Brwon, 1971; Dong & Li, 2008), in which is hard to be known the worst cases execution time.
 The Fermat's Little Theorem also uses to compute inverse because the worst cases execution time can found.
 The adaptation of Itoh-Tsujii method (Guajardo & Paar, 2002) for standard basis, particularly for Optimal Extension Fields has been effective in achieving fast inversion.
 However, despite recent improvements, inversion is still the slowest operation in elliptic curve implementations (Agnew authors, 1993; Choi authors, 2002; Kumar, 2006).
 Finial, this issue is addressed by proposing multiplication methods that the execution time is faster than which measured for others multiplication execution time and it can be speed up establish a shared security over an insecure channel, Elliptic curve Diffie–Hellman (ECDH) (Diffie & Hellman, 1976).
-2. PRELIMINARIESLet
+2. PRELIMINARIESLet and be polynomial over the

 where the polynomial F(x)